headforwards-spd/headforwards-website/src/pages/info-pages/our-benefits.md

 components:
   - content:
       - text: >-
-          We recently asked our employees what they thought of the benefits we offer, and got some great feedback on what people appreciated and what they felt we could do better.
+          When we wanted to improve our benefits offering, the first thing we did was to speak to our staff.
+We got some great feedback on what people appreciated and what they felt we could do better.

-          We’ve since given people five days more annual leave, a salary sacrifice car leasing scheme and a medical cash plan.
+          We’ve since given people five days more annual leave, a salary sacrifice car leasing scheme and a medical cashback plan.

           And that’s just the start – we’re constantly looking to improve our